mvdgeijn/bnamed/README.md

 # BNamed

-A Laravel library for commuicating with the bNamed API.
+A Laravel library for communicating with the bNamed API.
 Use the bNamed API to have your Laravel application communicate directly with your bNamed account.

 # Documentation